mlisitsky/dotfiles/README.md

 Store your favorite or high-traffic folders in `~/.config/Scripts/folders` or your most important config files in `~/.config/Scripts/configs` with keyboard shortcuts.
 When you add things to theses files my vimrc will automatically run `~/.config/Scripts/shortcuts.sh` which will dynamically generate shortcuts for these in bash, ranger and qutebrowser!

 Check out more info at the main repo for this: [shortcut-sync](https://github.com/lukesmithxyz/shortcut-sync).
-You will really want to take advantage of this for an extremely efficient setup!
+You will really want to take advantage of this for an extremely efficient setup.

-## Like my rice?

-Feel free to add other suggestions and I may implement them.

-I have a job, but every penny I get from followers or subscribers is more incentive to perfect what I'm doing.
-You can donate to me at [https://paypal.me/LukeMSmith](https://paypal.me/LukeMSmith).
-Donations are earmarked for whatever the donator wants, usually to go to funds for buying new equipment for the [YouTube channel](https://youtube.com/c/LukeSmithxyz).

 # "Dependencies" and programs used